shrej/recipes/README.md

 # My Recipes DB - Your personal recipes database
-A simple react-redux app with mongodb backend to help you maintain a personal recipes) databases.
+A simple react-redux app with mongodb backend to help you maintain a personal recipes' database.

 ## Add recipes and watch the nutritional
 ![Recipe Video](https://raw.githubusercontent.com/shrej/recipes/master/add_a_recipe.gif)